lcpp-org/hpic2doc/docs/source/input_deck.rst

    * - ``"none"``
      - No limiter is applied.
 Default.
    * - ``"moe"``
-     - Limiter from Moe et al. Suitable for most problems.
+     - Limiter from :cite:`moe2015simple`.
+Suitable for most problems.

 ``initial_condition``
 : Specifies the initial fluid state throughout the computational domain.